patalas/patalas.github.io/index.md

-# Right mix of contribution and expertise
+# Boost Your Development!
+Right Mix of Contribution and Expertise

 Many short and long term projects testify my expert knowledge and my contribution to bring the project forward to a successfull finish.
 With a understanding of the customer’s business and needs I work every day with companies in Europe to accomplish outstanding results.